-Yes, surprisingly, even when you’re 33 and single (amidst the longest wait imaginable – okay, a bit exaggerated, perhaps), yes, even then, you catch a beautiful glimmer of hope.
-Not referring to the hope of meeting the right one and no longer being single, but rather to the realization of purpose and meaning and warmth in life, amidst the singleness.
+You never know when you may catch a beautiful glimmer of hope.
+For me, it was in the back of a car on the way to the store.
+Not referring to the hope of meeting the right one and no longer being single, but rather to the realization of purpose and meaning and warmth in life, amidst being single.

-This happened to me one evening recently.
-A big crew gathered, we drove to the grocery to pick up frozen food for supper.
-While I rode alone in the backseat, a thought struck, infused me with joy, and utterly surprised me.
+When a big crew of family gathered, several of us drove to the grocery to pick up frozen food for supper.
+While I rode alone in the backseat, a random thought struck, infused me with joy, and utterly surprised me.